 The chain of reasoning regarding u' > u is similar to that outlined above and is presented as a set of instructions.
 It should first be noted that, at low values u' > u'' > u, even when taxes are low, there would always be a surplus to finance the LI benefits and relief payments.
-The surplus masks a contradiction, since it is clear that, at low values of the after-tax residue parameter u, benefits financing can always be balanced.
+The surplus masks a contradiction, since it is clear that, at low values of the aftertax residue parameter u, benefits financing can always be balanced.

 Replace to implement an improved by to make a decline in

-- better off - worse off
+- better off worse off

-Improve improvement to claim for Decline deterioration that relief payments
+Improve improvement Decline deterioration

-- relief payments - have been revoked
+- to claim for relief payments - that relief payments have been revoked

-deficit surplus
+- deficit - surplus

-≥,> ≤,<
+- ≥,> $\leq,<$

 Transpose: an increase with a decrease

-In what follows, we investigate the payoffs $\langle u,g \rangle \in S_b$ of the left- and right-wing politicians.
+In what follows, we investigate the payoffs $\langle u,g \rangle \in S_b$ of the leftand right-wing politicians.
 The consensus occurs at outcomes $\phi, \xi \Longrightarrow z, x, \alpha, \tau, \langle u,g \rangle$ under the constraint that the variation in policy ξ does not improve the position of the left-wing politicians; rather, the policy emerges as the point on the contract curve $S_b = u(g)$ as fiscally idempotent outcome.